Hong Kong – an incredible international food paradise. Too much food, too little time.

 Hot Pot is not exactly a trademark for Hong Kong but “Hong Kong Style” Hot Pot culture has its place in the Chinese community (now even spreading to foreigners) all around the world.
 It is getting popular in many Chinatowns in Australia, Canada, or Chinese cities like Beijing or Shanghai.

 High graded beef, fresh vegetables, lively seafood, and a vast array of ingredients are dropped into special soup bases (broth).
-Now, the typical Chicken broth, Satay, or Sichuan soup base is not enough to satisfy the picky diners anymore – so restaurants offer a list of 20-30 kind of soup bases for diners and I had a headache just to choose one.
+Now, the typical Chicken broth, Satay, or Sichuan soup base is not enough to satisfy the picky diners anymore – so restaurants offer a list of 20-30 kinds of soup bases for diners and I had a headache just to choose one.

 Now, “steam pot” has emerged as a new trend in the last couple of years.
 A specially designed steam pot was connected to a distilled water supply and seafood and beef are cooked by steaming instead of boiling.
 At the same time, the steam water is recycled back to the base and add flavor to the porridge (congee) or herbal soup that warm up your stomach in the end.
 (If you have any space left in your stomach!)